ijl/orjson/README.md

 supported types natively, with the exception of `dataclasses.dataclass` subclasses.

+The output is a `bytes` object containing UTF-8.

 It raises `JSONEncodeError` on an unsupported type.
 This exception message describes the invalid object.